 There are a few other Inspections/Fees worth noting

-Duplex, Triplex, or Multi-Building Inspection Total square footage + $75 per unit Dry Rot and Pest Inspection w/ a normal inspection $125 (additional), Alone $175 Re-inspection Fee Re-inspection fees range from $100 to $200 depending on the type of re-inspection and location.
-Extra building/structure (carport, garage, barn, pool etc.) $50 per building/structure (additional)
+Duplex, Triplex, or Multi-Building Inspection Total square footage + $75 per unit Dry Rot and Pest Inspection (not form NPMA-33) You may want to check with your loan officer to see if you require that specific form. w/ a normal inspection $125 (additional), Alone $225 Re-inspection Fee Re-inspection fees range from $100 to $200 depending on the type of re-inspection and location.
+Extra building/structure (carport, garage, barn, pool etc.) $50 – $175 per building/structure (additional) – depends on the size and features (water, heat, electrical, etc)